Survey on Causal-based Machine Learning Fairness Notions: Preliminaries and Notation

 \end{itemize}

 Causal assumptions between variables are captured by a causal diagram $G$ which is a directed acyclic graph (DAG) where vertices represent variables and directed edges represent functional relationships between the variables.
 Directed edges can have two interpretations.
 A probabilistic interpretation where the edge represents a dependency among the variables such that the direction of the edge is irrelevant.
 A causal interpretation where the edge represents a causal influence between the corresponding variables such that the direction of the edge matters.
+In presence of a cause effect relation between two variables $A$ and $Y$, a confounder is a third variable $C$ which affect both the cause $A$ and the effect $Y$.
+For example, the location of school variable $C$ in Figure~\ref{fig:firing_example} is a confounder.
 Unobserved variables $\mathbf{U}$, which are typically not represented in the causal diagram, can be either mutually independent (Markovian model) or dependent from each others.
 In case the unobserved variables can be dependent and each $U_i \in \mathbf{U}$ is used in at most two functions in $F$, the model is called semi-Markovian.
 In causal diagrams of semi-Markovian models, dependent unobservable variables (unobserved confounders) are represented by a dotted bi-directed edge between observable variables.
 Figure~\ref{fig:Mark_semiMark} shows causal graphs of Markovian model (Figure~\ref{subfig:figMark_a}), semi-Markovian model (Figures~\ref{subfig:figMark_b}) and semi-Markovian model after intervening on $Z$ (Figure~\ref{subfig:figMark_c}).